Fund Your Creative Activity or Research

 Undergraduate Research Award

-The Undergraduate Research Award is designed to support the expenses for students' independent research or creative work.
-To qualify, your project must be supervised by a Binghamton University faculty member, and you must currently be enrolled in independent study credit or honors thesis or similar research or creative activity course during the semester you apply.
+The Undergraduate Research Award is a competitive award designed to support the expenses for students' independent research or creative work.
+To qualify, your project must be supervised by a Binghamton University faculty member.
+Additionally, you must be enrolled in independent study, capstone, or honors thesis or similar research or creative activity course during the semester you apply.
 The project can extend beyond the initial semester.
 Funding is competitive and award amounts vary.
 The maximum award is $1,000, and we anticipate 5-10 awardees each grant cycle (fall, spring).
 Undergraduates from all Binghamton University schools and colleges are eligible.
 Faculty may endorse ONLY 1 student per semester.

 Summer Scholars and Artists Program

-The Summer Scholars and Artists Fellowship allows undergraduates to engage in special research, scholarship or creative activities during the summer.
-The fellowship supports the student's original research or creative project through a stipend, enabling recipients to engage in primary research or creative activities with guidance from faculty mentors.
+The Summer Scholars and Artists Program allows undergraduates to engage in research, scholarship or creative activities during the summer.
+The program supports the student's original research or creative project through a stipend, enabling recipients to engage in primary research or creative activities with guidance from faculty mentors.
 Proposals from students in all academic disciplines, departments and colleges are welcome.